 In the UK punctuality is very important especially in academic life and business.
-You should always be on time for lectures, classes and meetings with academic staff and support staff.
-If you are going to be late it is advisable for you to telephone if you can.
+You should always be on time for lectures, classes and meetings with university staff whether this be face to face or online.
+If you are going to be late it is advisable for you to telephone or email, if you can.
 If you are late for an appointment do not be surprised if you are told to make another appointment and be seen on another day.
-Similarly if you cannot make it to an appointment at all, it is always advisable to telephone and let the person know.
+Similarly, if you cannot make it to an appointment at all, it is always advisable to telephone or email to let the person know.

 Getting things done - As a student in the UK you will find that there are a lot of things that you will have to do yourself that you may not have had to do before.
 This can be from cooking your own food in halls of residence, to managing your own bank account.